lehigh-university-libraries/isle-preserve/README.md

 ### Network

-Staging and production domains are backends behind SET's managed haproxy instance.
+Staging and production ISLE deployments are backends behind SET's managed haproxy instance.

 Staging is a backend on SET's internal-only haproxy instance, which requires on-campus or VPN to access.
 Production is a backend on SET's external haproxy instance which allows `0.0.0.0/0` access.

-The external haproxy manages TLS certificates for the site as well as a "tarpit" ruleset to block known bad actors // bots.
+haproxy manages TLS certificates for the site as well as a "tarpit" ruleset to block known bad actors // bots.

 ```mermaid
 flowchart TD